ThomasKimble/ThomasKimble.github.io/_robotics/thymio.md

 ---
-title: "Navigation and Path Planning for the Thymio Tobot"
+title: "Navigation and Path Planning for the Thymio Robot"
 date: 2020-12-01T12:00:00+2:00
 featured: true
 weight: 3